Ernst Mach: Early life

 Up to the age of 14, Mach was educated at home by his parents.
-He then entered a Gymnasium in Kroměříž (Kremsier), where he studied for three years.
-In 1855 he became a student at the University of Vienna.
-There he studied physics and for one semester medical physiology, receiving his doctorate in physics in 1860 under Andreas von Ettingshausen with a thesis titled Über elektrische Ladungen und Induktion, and his habilitation the following year.
+He then entered a gymnasium in Kroměříž (Kremsier), where he studied for three years.
+In 1855, he became a student at the University of Vienna, where he studied physics and for one semester medical physiology, receiving a doctorate in physics in 1860 under Andreas von Ettingshausen, with his thesis Über elektrische Ladungen und Induktion and his habilitation the following year.
 His early work focused on the Doppler effect in optics and acoustics.
-In 1864, he took a job as professor of mathematics at the University of Graz, having turned down the position of a chair in surgery at the University of Salzburg to do so, and in 1866 he was appointed professor of physics.
-During that period, Mach continued his work in psycho-physics and in sensory perception.
-In 1867, he took the chair of experimental physics at the Charles-Ferdinand University, where he stayed for 28 years before returning to Vienna.